vexy-books/llm/src_docs/md/ch15-whats-next.md

 ### What to watch

-- **Llama 4**: Meta's next generation.
-If quality matches Claude/GPT, everything changes.
+- **Llama 5**: Llama 4 delivered.
+Meta's pace suggests another leap within a year.
-- **Qwen 3**: Alibaba's models are underestimated in the West.
-Watch for parity.
+- **Qwen 4**: Qwen 3 achieved parity.
+Alibaba isn't slowing down.
-- **Open-source tooling**: vLLM, TGI, and other inference servers mature.
+- **Open-source tooling**: vLLM, TGI, and other inference servers keep maturing.

 ## Trend 2: small models, big impact

 ### What's happening

 The industry is splitting: massive models for frontier capabilities, tiny models for deployment.
-Phi-3, Gemma 2, and Llama 3.2 prove that 3-7B parameter models can handle many production tasks.
+Phi-4, Gemma 2, and Llama 4 Scout prove that 7-17B parameter models can handle many production tasks.

 ### What it means